How to Rent a House in Koh Phangan, Thailand

 The quickest and most expensive way of getting to Koh Phangan is taking a flight from Bangkok to the neighbouring island of Ko Samui and then a ferry over (approx. 300 Baht) but the prices are usually around $100 one way for the flight to Ko Samui.

-The next quickest way of getting to Koh Phangan is to take a flight from Bangkok to Surat Thani or Nakon Si Thammrat on the Thai mainland and then getting a bus for a few hours to the ferry port and then the ferry over to Koh Phangan.
+The next quickest way of getting to Koh Phangan is to take a flight from Bangkok to Surat Thani or Nakon Si Thammrat on the Thai mainland, then get a bus and ferry over to Koh Phangan.
 Nok Air and Air Asia offer combined flight, bus, ferry tickets which take the hassle out of arranging it all yourself.
 Prices are between 1,500 and 2,500 Baht

 The next best way to get to the island is by taking the overnight sleeper train from Bangkok to Surat Thani (12 hours but the train is comfortable and you can sleep) and then getting the bus to the port and the ferry.
 The price depends on whether you go A/C or fan only and again you can get a combined ticket from a travel agent.
 Prices start at about 1,600 Baht.